Tackling climate-related displacement worldwide

 Scientists agree that the climate crisis is increasing both the frequency and intensity of extreme weather events.
 Such events are actually causing more displacement than violent strife.
 According to the Internal Displacement Monitoring Centre (IDMC), 30 million people were forced from their homes by disasters like storms, droughts, flooding or wildfires in 2020.
 By comparison, 9.8 million fled from violence.

 Climate-related displacement is a global challenge, but things are particularly bad in low- and middle-income countries where, as the report points out, people are especially vulnerable.
 Moreover, many people face multiple crises, with natural disasters, diseases and violent conflict becoming mutually reinforcing.

-Yemen, for example, has been devastated by an armed conflict for years (see Tamuna Sabadze on our D+C/E+Z platform).
+Yemen, for example, has been devastated by an armed conflict for years (see Tamuna Sabadze in the Opinion section of D+C/E+Z Digital Monthly 2021/04).
 Covid-19 put the country’s health system under further pressure.
 In both 2020 and 2021, extreme flooding further compounded the humanitarian crisis.
 It affected hundreds of thousands, many of whom were internally displaced persons (IDP) and were forced to flee once more.
 Thousands of houses were destroyed.
 Among other things, according to the report, volunteers from the Yemen Red Crescent Society had to:

 - provide first aid,

 - lend psycho-social support.

 Both IDPs and host communities need support, as the report emphasises.
 The humanitarian intervention is therefore expected to continue for several months in Yemen.